shahil-yadav/stunes-turbo/apps/blog/src/content/posts/en/post-2.md

 ### The React 19 Pain Train
 Oh boy, React 19... don't even get me started.
 The whole React ecosystem is still stuck on v18 and here I am, living dangerously.
 My solution?
 Just used the `--force` flag that dependency tree like a caveman.
 Sometimes you gotta do what you gotta do ¯\_(ツ)_/¯

+Kinda proud, i finished it in a week.

 *typed while questioning my life choices and dependency management skills*